Edmonton-Public-Library/eplws/readme.md

 # You can add additional scripts here if desired.
 ```

-The commands file is placed in `/software/EDPL/Unicorn/EPLwork/cronjobscripts/Monstat/` directory, but `monstat.sh` can be fun from anywhere.
+The commands file is placed in `/software/EDPL/Unicorn/EPLwork/cronjobscripts/Monstat/` directory, but `monstat.sh` can be run from anywhere.

 Once set up `monstat.sh` will start and ensure the web service is running.